djstory/djstory.github.io/index.md

 I currently serve as a consulting editor for *The American Historical Review* and produce the journal's podcast, [*AHR Interview*](https://directory.libsyn.com/shows/view/id/ahrinterview).

-I have an ongoing research interest in the American advertising industry's collection and use or consumer data, from the industry's earliest days in the mid-nineetenth century to the rise of the World Wide Web.
+I have an ongoing research interest in the American advertising industry's collection and use of consumer data, from the industry's earliest days in the mid-nineetenth century to the rise of the World Wide Web.

 I hold a PhD in History from Indiana University, Bloomington, and an MA in the Social Sciences from the University of Chicago.